-<<As to post-closing information, the relevant parties to the Intercreditor Agreement have agreed and undertaken as follows: [...]
+<As to post-closing information, the relevant parties to the Intercreditor Agreement have agreed and undertaken as follows: (...)

-(iii) the Issuer shall deliver to the Reporting Entity (A) a copy of the final Prospectus and the other final Transaction Documents in a timely manner in order for the Reporting Entity to make available such documents to the investors in the Notes by no later than 15 (fifteen) days after the Issue Date. [...]>>.
+(iii) the Issuer shall deliver to the Reporting Entity (A) a copy of the final Prospectus and the other final Transaction Documents in a timely manner in order for the Reporting Entity to make available such documents to the holders of a Securitisation position, the competent Authority pursuant to Article 29 of the EU Securitisation Regulation and, upon request, to any potential investors in the Notes by no later than 15 (fifteen) days after the Issue Date, (...)>>.